-NHCDC Round 19 reported 6,754,927 presentations in 187 ABF establishments with patient-level cost data.
-This represents 93 per cent of the total emergency care population as reported in the ABF DSS datasets and NPHED.
+NHCDC Round 20 reported 6,997,039 presentations in 195 ABF establishments with patient-level cost data.
+This represents 94 percent of the total emergency care population as reported in the ABF DSS datasets and NHCDC.

-IHPA undertook an initial data preparation processes in line with that employed for NEP16.
+IHPA undertook an initial data preparation processes in line with that employed for NEP17.
 The cleansed data is episode level data grouped by URG or UDG.
 The following data was not used in deriving relativities across URGs and UDGs, but was used to calibrate the overall cost level of the model.
 This was done in a similar way to the integration of aggregate-level cost data in the admitted acute model:

-Aggregate data provided at the establishment level in NHCDC Round 19 such as for cost modelled sites;
+a.
+Aggregate data provided at the establishment level in NHCDC Round 20 such as for cost modelled sites;

-16 See Emergency department stay - presentation date, DDMMYYYY [METeOR identifier: 471886].
+14 See Emergency department stay - presentation date, DDMMYYYY [METeOR identifier: 471886].

 - b.
-Presentations that grouped to error URGs and UDGs due to missing or invalid data fields: - c.
+Presentations that grouped to error URGs and UDGs due to missing or invalid data fields; - c.
 Presentations that were less than \$5; and - d.
 Extreme cost outliers within each UDG class.